ashishshettyb1993/location-app/README.md

 ### `npm start`

-# to run the application
+# To run the application

  ### `npm run storybook`

-# to run the storybook for Map and Table Components
+# To run the storybook for Map and Table Components

 # Functions included:
 - Map that diaplays coordinates and a Table which containd location data